pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 Enter a name, choose *Javascript* as your front-end tech, and *Java* as your back-end tech.

-Then go to either the *Getting Started* or *App Keys* tab to copy your App ID, Key, and Secret credentials, we'll need them later.
+Then go to either the *Getting Started* or *App Keys* tab to copy your App ID, Key, and Secret credentials; we'll need them later.

 ### HelloSign

 Sign up at https://www.hellosign.com/.
 At the time of this writing, your free account has the following limitations:
-- Send 3 documents every month for free
+- You can send 3 documents every month for free
-- One sender
+- There can only be one sender
-- No templates
+- You cannot access any templates

-But don't worry, these limitations don't apply in test mode, the mode where we're going to work with.
+But don't worry, __these limitations don't apply in test mode__, which is the mode we're going to use.

 ### Ngrok
-When a member is added to the chat or an NDA is signed, a webhook will be triggered (think of it as a callback).
+When a member is added to the chat or an NDA is signed, a webhook will be triggered (think of a webhook as a callback).
 This means an HTTP request will be made to our server, so we'll need to deploy our application on the cloud or keep it locally and use a service like [ngrok](https://ngrok.com/) to make it publicly available.

 Ngrok proxies external requests to your local machine by creating a secure tunnel and giving you a public URL.

 ngrok is a Go program, distributed as a single executable file (no additional dependencies).
-So for now, just download it from [https://ngrok.com/download](https://ngrok.com/download) and unzip the compressed file.
+For now, just download it from [https://ngrok.com/download](https://ngrok.com/download) and unzip the compressed file.

 Now that we have all we need, let's create the app.

 # Setting up the application

+### Dependencies

 One of the easiest ways to create a Spring Boot app is to use the project generator at [https://start.spring.io/](https://start.spring.io/).